 Role of Interviewee :

-Information about Organization :
+Organization Overview :

 Once you know the vacancy, you must have basic knowledge about the organization in which you intend to work.
 Some other information regarding Promotion, regular salary increments, Job security, and other long-term benefits will be helpful for the career built-up.
-Yellow pages, Industrial Magazines, Stock exchanges, indexes of industries, Employee handbooks, and Marketing brochures can give you information about the organization.
+Yellow pages, Industrial Magazines, Stock exchanges, indexes of industries, Employee handbooks, and Marketing brochures can provide you with information about the organization.

-You can ask your friends and relatives working in an organization that, is right to join the organization.
+You can ask your friends and relatives working in an organization if it, is right to join the organization.
 You may apply only when You meet the minimum criteria of Qualification and Experience.
 Job makes your career, Job provides you the opportunity of learning and development, Job has Market Value, Satisfactory Salary, and other Benefits, You are temperamentally and intellectually suitable for the Job.

 Preparation of BIO-DATA :